mutagenspree/bashism/README.md

 ## ext-ip-mon.sh

 Send email, when external IP has changed.
-Add script in crontab
+Add script in crontab, You need configured relay